-Job Access - Reverse Commute (JARC)
+Job Access and Reverse Commute (JARC) Program

-The objectives of the JARC program are to improve access to transportation services to employment and employment-related activities for welfare recipients and eligible low-income individuals and to transport residents of urbanized areas and nonurbanized areas to suburban employment opportunities.
+The objectives of the JARC Program are to improve access to transportation services to employment and employment-related activities for welfare recipients and eligible low-income individuals and to transport residents of urbanized areas and nonurbanized areas to suburban employment opportunities.
 Under this program, FTA provides financial assistance for transportation services planned, designed, and carried out to meet the transportation needs of welfare recipients and eligible low-income individuals, and of reverse commuters regardless of income.

-New Freedom
+New Freedom Program

-The New Freedom program aims to provide additional tools to overcome barriers facing Americans with disabilities seeking integration into the work force and full participation in society.
+The New Freedom Program aims to provide additional tools to overcome barriers facing Americans with disabilities seeking integration into the work force and full participation in society.
 Lack of adequate transportation is a primary barrier to work for individuals with disabilities.
-The 2000 Census showed that only 60 percent of people between the ages of 16 and 64 with disabilities are employed.
-The New Freedom program seeks to reduce barriers to transportation services and expand the transportation mobility options available to people with disabilities beyond the requirements of the Americans with Disabilities Act (ADA) of 1990.
+The New Freedom Program seeks to reduce barriers to transportation services and expand the transportation mobility options available to people with disabilities beyond the requirements of the ADA.